slyfox1186/script-repo/README.md

 ```
 ------

-## Set a Static IP or DHCP address using netplan.io
+## Change your network settings to Static or DHCP with netplan.io
   - The user will be prompted to enter the network settings
 ```bash
 bash <(curl -sSL https://netplan.optimizethis.net)